 An ID card is issued at the time of registration.
 The card is used for library services, meal plans (at the Milledgeville Campus), and other activities.
-The food services data coded on the magnetic strip is recorded in a computer database, and any funds that have been deposited with GMC can be restored onto the new card should one need to be issued.

 CADET/RESIDENT STUDENTS

 Those students in the Cadet Corps have other fees related to living on campus.
 These are explained in the section, "What Is The Corps Of Cadets?"